Wayne State University Detroit MI

 64 Anesthesia Program semester hours, 74 total semester hours, including prerequisites

-Applications are accepted from May until July 1st (the year before the program begins)
+Applications are accepted from May until July 1st for admission the following May.

 Entire Program Cost of CRNA School at Wayne State University Detroit MI.